isomerpages/wsg-ssg-redirect/index.md

 sections:
   - hero:
       title: ""
       subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
+      SSG Website
+For information on SkillsFuture movement and how it helps Singaporeans plan and act on their upskilling efforts.
+Click here to visit the SSG website now. [https://www.skillsfuture.gov.sg]

       background: /images/hero-banner.png
       url: /contact-us/
   - infobar: